etzm/iscc-sum/docs/isum-plan.md

 1. ✅ Start with Checkpoints 1-3 to get basic functionality working
 2. ✅ Add Checkpoint 4 for proper output
 3. ✅ Implement Checkpoint 5 for robustness
-4. ❌ Follow with Checkpoints 6-7 for quality
+4. ✅ Complete Checkpoint 6 for performance optimization
-5. ❌ Complete with Checkpoints 8-9 for release
+5. ❌ Follow with Checkpoints 7-9 for testing, documentation, and release

 ## Current Status